AaronDunphy/AaronDunphy/README.md

 ### Hey, I'm Aaron 👋

-Full Stack Developer.
+Front End Developer.
 The following emoji's will give you some more info on me:

 # 🏄🏼‍♂️ ☕️ 🐶 🏡 🍔 🍕 👨🏼‍💻 🏕 🌊 🏎 📸